Two European Sustainability Workshops now in Ontario and online: The Climate Fresk and The Digital Collage

 Who is behind the Climate Fresk and the Digital Collage ?

 The Climate Fresk was first created as “La Fresque du Climat” by French engineer, Cédric Ringenbach, in 2019.
 It offered a unique, simple way to explain climate change to any adult.
-Its since been translated in English and Spanish.
+Its since been translated in English, German, Italian, Spanish and 40 other languages and reached 1.2 Million people by 2023.

-Then followed “La Fresque du Numérique“, its cousin focused on the environmental impact of digital “devices” and network infrastructures.
-It was born in the mind of engineer Aurélien Déragne and web developer Yvain Mouneu in 2020.
+Then followed “La Fresque du Numérique“, its cousin focused on the total environmental impact of digital , battery-powered”devices” and network infrastructures.
+It was born in the mind of automobile engineer Aurélien Déragne and web developer Yvain Mouneu in 2020.
 The English adaptation called The Digital Collage followed.

 A youth version of the Digital Collage was created, in French and in English, the Digital Collage Junior edition.
 Parents and teen children can join in this free activity in Toronto during Global Day of Unplugging March 4, 2023.

-The Two Sustainability Workshops are Offered to the Public in Toronto and Ontario since October 2022
+The Two Sustainability Workshops are Offered to the Public in Toronto, Ontario and online since October 2022

 The first of these workshops about climate change and sustainable digital technology took place in Toronto near the Spadina metro in October 2022.
 More public workshops are planned for 2023.

-Climate Fresk sessions in English in Toronto in February and March 2023:
+Climate Fresk sessions in English in Toronto :

 • Saturday, February 18, 6 to 9:30 PM.
 (Workshop starts at 6:30 PM).